deepmodeling/deepmd-kit/doc/development/create-a-model-pt.md

 ## Design a new component

-With DeePMD-kit v3, we have expanded support to include two additional backends alongside TensorFlow: the PyTorch backend and the DPModel backend.
+With DeePMD-kit v3, we have expanded support to include two additional backends alongside TensorFlow: the PyTorch backend and the framework-independent backend (dpmodel).
 The PyTorch backend adopts a highly modularized design to provide flexibility and extensibility.
 It ensures a consistent experience for both training and inference, aligning with the TensorFlow backend.

-The DPModel backend is implemented in pure NumPy, serving as a reference backend to ensure consistency in tests.
+The framework-independent backend is implemented in pure NumPy, serving as a reference backend to ensure consistency in tests.
 Its design pattern closely parallels that of the PyTorch backend.

 ### New descriptors